shengyangsun/LSTC_VAD/README.md

 ## Acknowledgements

-Partial codes are based on [MIST](https://github.com/fjchange/MIST_VAD), we sincerely them for their contributions.
+Partial codes are based on [MIST](https://github.com/fjchange/MIST_VAD), we sincerely thank them for their contributions.